OrangeReaper/homeassistant/README.md

 In my mancave there are two things I control; a *media system* and *lighting*

-The media system consists of a TV, BluRay Player, Kodi Box and AV Amplifier.
+The *media system* consists of a TV, BluRay Player, Kodi Box and AV Amplifier.
 All devices except the AV Amplifier are connected to my network and are 'detectable' using [NMap](https://www.home-assistant.io/components/device_tracker.nmap_tracker/).
 The Kodi Box has two attached USB Drives one of which is powered via a LightwaveRF switch, the other via a Tuya switch.

 ### Automations
-1. When the TV is switched on, if it is dark, the light is turned on; it is turned off when the TV is turned off.
+1. When the TV is switched on, if it is dark, the light is turned on; it is turned off 2 minutes after the TV is turned off.
 2. The Kodi USB Drives are turned on and off in sympathy with the Kodi Box.

 ## <a name="kitchen">Kitchen</a>